 ‘You’re probably right,’ David said followed by a reassuring sip of his malt scotch.

 By his 3rd single malt scotch David could feel himself starting to unwind when his mobile phone vibrated in his pocket.
-He removed his phone and briefly glanced at the display.
+He removed his phone and checked the display.
 He didn’t recognize the number.

 ‘David Bower,’ he answered in his usual confident tone before sneaking a sip of his scotch.
 A silent pause followed.
 ‘Hello…’ David repeated.

-He checked the connection then returned the phone to his ear.
-‘Is anybody there...?’
+He checked the connection before asking, ‘Is anybody there...?’

 A morose sounding voice on the other end responded.
 ‘Mr. Bower…this is Bryce…Bryce Fleming…’

 David’s face lit up.
 ‘Bryce,’ he replied, oblivious to the somber tone.
 ‘How’s one half of the Intrepid Travelers going…?’
-David moved away from the gathering of executives for privacy.
+David moved away from the gathering of executives.
 ‘What can I do for you son…?
 You haven’t gone through the fifty large already have you boy…?’ he said followed by a chuckle.

 His eyebrows dipped.
 ‘Bryce…?
 Are you there…?’
 David asked against the continued silence.
 He again checked the connection had not dropped out.
 ‘Are you there son…?
 Look, if you can hear me, this must be a terrible connection…I’m having trouble hearing you…I may have to call you back…Are you there…?’